project8/honeybee/README.md

 ```
 The type-cast operator to `int` enables us to handle a sensor object as an integer value.

-While majority of sensors are bound to entries in data sources (such as Dripline SQL DB), some sensor values are obtained from values of other sensors.
+While majority of sensors are bound to entries in data sources (such as Dripline SQL DB), some sensor values are derived from values of other sensors.
 The optional `calibration` field describes this.

 #### Sensor Table
 Sensor table organizes all the sensors in the system.